 The New World Symphony offers a one-year conducting fellowship to highly qualified conductors who have finished at least a bachelor’s degree and are not currently enrolled in a degree program.
 The conducting fellow works with Michael Tilson Thomas and many visiting guest conductors and leads the NWS in several of the season’s concerts and reading sessions.
 The deadline for applications for fellowships beginning in September 2020 is November 15, 2019.
 You may apply online at https://app.getacceptd.com/nws.
 The application will consist of:

 - Three essay questions and a current resume.

 - A video showing you conducting music in rehearsal and/or performance preferably from a variety of musical periods and, if possible, a variety of ensemble sizes.

 Audio Engineering Fellowship

-Currently, there is no opening for an Audio Engineering Fellow, but you may add your name to our contact list by emailing firstname.lastname@example.org and you will be notified the next time the fellowship becomes available.
+Currently, New World Symphony has no opening for an Audio Engineer Fellow but you may add your name to our contact list by emailing firstname.lastname@example.org and you will be notified the next time the fellowship becomes available.

-Currently, there is no opening for a Library Fellow, but you may add your name to our contact list by emailing email@example.com and you will be notified the next time the fellowship becomes available.
+Currently, New World Symphony has no opening for a Library Fellow but you may add your name to our contact list by emailing email@example.com and you will be notified the next time the fellowship becomes available.